YottaLee/Lightning-Chain/README.md

 ## Introduction
-Now that we're familiar with a blockchain's Layer 1 from Coin, it's time that we move on to a Layer 2 scaling solution!
-In class, you've learned about off-chain payment channels.
+Now that finished with a blockchain's Layer 1 from Coin, it's time that move on to a Layer 2 scaling solution!
 Lightning is a scaling protocol for Bitcoin, and we've done our best to imitate that here.

 ## Components
 1. **Node**